 Usually, when I get a sore throat, that's almost a sign, something even worse is just around the corner.
 Want to know why you may have a sore throat when first starting keto?

-What are some keto friendly cough drops?
-Most sugar-free cough drops are keto-friendly and will not prevent or knock you out of ketosis.
+You'll be happy to know that most sugar-free cough drops are keto-friendly and will not prevent or knock you out of ketosis.
 Some keto friendly cough drops include:

 - Cold-Eeze sugar-free